nlarusstone/corels-test/README.md

 mappings represented by `cdict` and `rdict` can easily be combined into a single mapping.

+For `tdata`, `rdict` maps each rule to a set that on average has 3 rules.
 For `adult`, `rdict` maps each rule to a set that on average has 2 rules.

 #### Symmetry-aware garbage collection